rohgoyal/getting-started/toolkit/getting-started-creating-an-api-in-nodejs/README.md

 10. Click the **Save** icon ![](images/save-icon.png) to save your changes.
 11. Click **All Models** to finish editing the model.

-This completes the adding of a new data source and model to the **weather-data** LoopBack project
+This completes the adding of a new data source and model to the **weather-data** LoopBack project.

 ---
-### Test your LoopBack project.
+### Test your LoopBack project
-To test your API endpoints by using the API Designer Explore tool, complete the following steps:
+To test your API endpoints by using the API Designer Explore tool, complete the following steps.
 1. From the command line, enter the following command:
 	```bash
 	apic edit